snovaisg/ICD-Mappings/README.md

 mapper.map(icd9codes, source='icd9', target='icd10')
 >>> ['F0280', 'R111000', None, 'H269']

-# You can also check available mappers
+# And many more...
+You can check all available mappers this way
 mapper.show_mappers()
 >>> Here are the available mappers
 >>>